AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 You can view attribute details for selected PI points in a transfer.
 Implicit PI points are PI points referenced by AF elements in a transfer.
 You can hide implicit PI points to temporarily remove them from view on the **PI Points** tab.
 Hidden implicit PI points are still included in a transfer unless the referencing AF elements are removed from the transfer list.

-To view PI point details, follow these steps:
+To view PI point details:

 1. In the `Transfer` pane, select the **PI Points** tab.